rti/askwikidata/README.md

 ## Implementation

-This system integrates Large Language Models (LLMs) to respond to user questions.
-It converts Wikidata items into text format to ensure compatibility with the LLM.
-A retrieval-augmented generation (RAG) method is employed, where the user's question initiates a search for relevant "documents" within the Wikidata text item dataset.
-A reranker then evaluates these documents, prioritizing those most likely to address the question effectively.
-The chosen documents are then incorporated into the LLM's prompt, directing the model to formulate responses solely based on the provided information.
+In order to answer questions based on Wikidata, the system uses retrieval augmented generation.
+First it transforms Wikidata items to text and generates embeddings for them.
+The user query is then embedded as well.
+Using nearest neighbor search, most relevant Wikidata items are identified.
+A reranker model selects only the best matches from the neighbors.
+Finally, these matches are incorporated into the LLM prompt in order to allow the LLM to generate using Wikidata knowledge.

+All models, including the LLM can run on the local machine using `pytorch`.
+For nearest neighbor search, an `annoy` index is used.

 ## Usage
 ### Install dependencies